mylanng/DeepView/README.md

 ## Instructions

 ### 1. Dataset directory
-Make sure that the training folder and testing folder is in the same root directory as README.md and Report.ipynb.
+Make sure that the training and testing folder are in the same root directory as README.md and Report.ipynb.

 ### 2. Training
 Run the training script to preprocess data and train the model: